 Cottenham Charities provides accommodation in seven almshouses in Cottenham, Cambridgeshire and gives grants to those who live in the village and are in need.

-We have a rich history dating back to 1671 and are proud to continue the original charitable objectives of providing relief to persons resident in the Parish of Cottenham who are in need, hardship or distress by making grants of money or providing payments for items, services or facilities.
+We have a rich history dating back to 1671 (we celebrated our 350th anniversary in 2021) and are proud to continue the original charitable objectives of providing relief to persons resident in the Parish of Cottenham who are in need, hardship or distress by making grants of money or providing payments for items, services or facilities.

 Keep fit, feed the family and enjoy the company of fellow growers.
-Cottenham Charities manage the allotments on Rampton Road and plots are renewed annually in October so if you are interested in applying please do so via the online contact form or call David Munns on 01353 749830.
+Cottenham Charities manage the allotments on Rampton Road and invite applications for plots throughout the year.

 Cottenham Charities is registered with the Charity Commission under number 200586 and is governed by a scheme made on 11 February 1970.
 It exists to assist those in the Parish of Cottenham, Cambridgeshire both individually and collectively, which it does by keeping almshouses and by making grants to individuals in need and to organisations in the Village.